Sadhus of India - the solution to western insanity?

 24 March 2009

 For the past few years I have been interested in the sadhu culture (the holy men of India) and their lifestyle.
 I read a couple of books and watched several documentaries.
-Generally speaking a sadhu is an ascetic or practitioner of yoga who renounced the mundane way of life in order to focus on spiritual practice.
+Generally speaking a sadhu is an ascetic and a practitioner of yoga who renounced the mundane way of life in order to focus on spiritual practice.

 I'm not saying that the sadhu life is easy to practice or implement on a social scale.
 It has its negative and positive aspects, but for those who readily adapt such lifestyle (for whatever reason) it seems to offer an improved and more meaningful existence that potentially also offers more benefits (than drawbacks) to the rest of society.